GoogleCloudPlatform/spark-recommendation-engine/README.md

 The [appengine](appengine) folder contains a simple HTML website built with [Python on App Engine](https://cloud.google.com/appengine/docs/python/) using [Angular Material](https://material.angularjs.org).
 While it is not required to deploy this website, it can give you an idea of what a recommendation display could look like in a production environment.

 You can find some accomodation images [here](https://storage.googleapis.com/solutions-public-assets/recommendation-spark/imgs/images.zip).
-Upload them to your own bucket to display them.
+Upload the individual files to your own bucket and change their acl to be public in order to serve them out.
 Remember to replace `<YOUR_IMAGE_BUCKET>` in [appengine/app/templates/welcome.html](appengine/app/templates/welcome.html) page with your bucket.

 ## Recommendation scripts